 Most Golden Rottweiler mixes are large dogs weighing around 70 to 90 pounds (32 to 41 kg) and growing to a height of between 24 to 28 inches (61 to 71 cm).
 But this fido cannot be taller than its parents.

 If you decide to buy a Golden Retriever Rottweiler mix puppy, ask the breeder to see the parents of the puppies get an idea of your pup's size.
 This doggo will fit best in a large house.
 It may also fit in smaller homes with spacious yards, but they are NOT suitable for apartment living.

 No, they are not hypoallergenic and are considered moderate shedders.
 Rottweiler Golden Retriever mix has a thick, dense, straight, and soft coat that can be medium or long in length.
 Coat color is yet another example of the genetic inconsistencies of this mix.

 You can also find them in solid colors such as black, brown, red or fawn, and brindle, but Golden shades are also possible, such as golden brown.

 What Do Rottweiler Golden Retriever Mixes Look Like?

-They are bright, athletic and protective of its owner.
-These character traits make him an excellent family dog who bonds with you and loves you.
+They are bright, athletic, and protective of his master.
+These character traits make him an excellent family dog who bonds with and loves you.

 Golden Rotties are generally good with children and other pets, but you should start obedience training them as early as possible.
-The good thing is that since they are smart, they will pick up the lessons very quickly.
+The good thing is that they will pick up the lessons quickly since they are smart.